-Project Management is now an integral part of most positions across all industries from entry level right up to senior management.
-In fact, many educational courses now consider project work as part of the overall evaluation of a student.
-I do agree that if you are just joining the workforce you will typically be looking for entry-level positions like analyst and coordinator roles.
-These types of roles will give you exposure to the project environment and, at the same time, allow you to build up both your technical and organizational knowledge.
+I do agree that if you are just joining the workforce, you will typically be looking for entry-level positions like analyst and coordinator roles.
+These roles will give you exposure to the project environment and, at the same time, allow you to build up both your technical and organizational knowledge.

-However, if you are jumping in at the deep end, here are some tips to stay afloat and kick-start a long, happy career in project management.
+However, if you are jumping in at the deep end, here are some tips to stay afloat and kick-start your career in project management.

 3 Ways To Kick-Start Your Project Management Career

 As project managers plan and manage project work, you will need both soft and hard general management skills.
 Everyone has different aptitudes and some things may come more naturally to you, but with education, experience, and commitment, you can develop and improve all the skills needed for project management.

 Soft skills are those skills you use to deal with people, sometimes called “people skills”.
 The assumption is often made that those with an extroverted personality have a natural strength in “people skills” as they like to communicate and build relationships with people.

 However, it is important not to confuse characteristics with skills.
 People may have an outgoing personality but without the correct knowledge and experience, their project management may be disastrous.